rileybathurst/priest/README.md

 - testimonials on the home page needs a quote mark going the right direction
 - test on a screen reader
 - should I still have something of a dropdown on the services?
+- testimonials line height is fixed on profile not on sheetmetal

 ## Naming

 Summit is the new naming for hero.

 As I currently have both I can go back to hero once the original design is completly deprecated

 ## Layout